Painkiller Tour

 The Painkiller Tour was a concert tour by English heavy metal band Judas Priest which was in support of the album Painkiller.
 It ran from 18 October 1990 until 15 April 1991.

 This tour introduced new drummer Scott Travis from Racer X, who joined the band in 1989 after previous drummer Dave Holland's departure that same year.
 He has remained with the band ever since, surpassing Holland as the band's longest serving drummer.

 Pre-tour

-Judas Priest performed at the third annual Foundations Forum in Los Angeles on 13 September 1990, the day before the release of Painkiller.
+Judas Priest performed at the third annual Foundations Forum in Los Angeles on 13 September 1990, 5 days before the release of Painkiller.
 It was recorded and put together along with the performance from Iron Maiden vocalist Bruce Dickinson's solo band (recorded on 27 June 1990 in London) as a bootlegged split live album.
 The setlist for the event is as follows: